 The last five years or so have seen Google take the speed of websites very seriously.
 Speed is a ranking signal.
 If your website doesn’t load quickly and isn’t ready to interact with in a few seconds, then it can get leapfrogged in the Search Engine Results Pages (SERPs) by quicker websites.
 Google likes fast websites.
 Users like fast websites.
 Google likes to keep its users happy.

 Web designers building slow sites is probably the most common problem we face when we are asked to stepped in and do a better job.
 Even the most seasoned web developer may “know WordPress like the back of their hand” but not have the foggiest when it comes to really optimising a website for speed.
 Just because it loaded quickly on their new Mac on a super-fast broadband connection doesn’t mean that it will be the same experience for an end user who might be on 3G on their phone.

 The solution is to start from the ground up, use the fastest servers and services you can, use lean themes and develop a culture of speed in your company.
 You must always work to keep mobile users happy and the desktop experience will follow suit.

 Your web designer doesn’t do SEO, but we do.
 Hampshire-based, but with national and international clients.
-Our digital marketing agency specialises in both SEO consultancy and web design.
+Our digital marketing agency specialises in both SEO consultancy and web design and development.